josdemmers/Diablo4Companion/README.md

 ## Configurations

 Currently the following system presets are included:
-- 1680x1050_SMF_en: SDR (HDR off) with font set to medium for the English language.
+- 1050p_SMF_en: SDR (HDR off) with font set to medium for the English language.
-- 1920x1080_SMF_en: SDR (HDR off) with font set to medium for the English language.
+- 1080p_SMF_en: SDR (HDR off) with font set to medium for the English language.
-- 2560x1440_SMF_en: SDR (HDR off) with font set to medium for the English language.
+- 1440p_SMF_en: SDR (HDR off) with font set to medium for the English language.
-- 3440x1440_HSF_en: HDR with font set to small for the English language.
+- 1440p_HSF_en: HDR with font set to small for the English language.
-- 3840x2160_HSF_en: HDR with font set to small for the English language.
+- 2160p_HSF_en: HDR with font set to small for the English language.

+Each preset works for both normal and widescreen resolutions. e.g. for 2560x1440 and 3440x1440 use the 1440p preset.

 Feel free to share you system presets with me so I can add them to the app.